plone/training/about.rst

 Franco Pellegrini
     Franco Pellegrini is a software developer from Cordoba, Argentina.
 He started developing Plone in 2005 in a small software company, and as an independent contractor since 2011.
 He believes in free software philosophy, and so, he has been a Plone core developer since 2010 and Framework Team member since 2012.

+Fred van Dijk
+    Fred, from Rotterdam the Netherlands, has been exposed to Plone early on as a user.
+In 2007 he joined Zest Software to work on and with Plone and Python web apps full time.
+He can focus on the business side, helping users decide on which features are most valuable to develop or when to stick with standard functionality.
+He also gives training on using and administering the CMS.
+On the IT side he has plenty technical knowledge to work on code, system administration and do project management in a team of developers.

 .. _about-use-label:

 Using the documentation for a training